Call Us

 When an Innocent Person Dies at the Hands of the Judicial System

 There is so much controversy that surrounds capital punishment.
 Some people are for it, while others are very much against the practice.
-Whether you’re for it or against it, there have been incidences where the system has killed innocent people.
+Whether you’re for it or against it, there have been incidents where the system has killed innocent people.
 Private investigators in Oklahoma City have discovered a handful of cases where the condemned were unjustly murdered by the judicial system, as their innocence was proven after they got put to death.
 These cases are complete travesties.

 Six accounts of innocent people wrongfully put to death: